Thanatomorphose

-Thanatomorphose is a 2012 Canadian body horror film directed by Éric Falardeau.
-It was his directorial debut. it was first released on October 2, 2012, in Spain and has been shown at several film festivals since then, including the Fantasia Film Festival.
+Thanatomorphose is a 2012 Canadian body horror film directed by Éric Falardeau, which is his directorial debut.
+It was first released on October 2, 2012, in Spain and has been shown at several film festivals since then, including the Fantasia Film Festival.
 Thanatomorphose stars Kayden Rose as a young woman that finds her body slowly rotting from a mysterious ailment.

 Plot

 Laura is a depressed and introverted young woman who lives alone in her small apartment.
 After she has sexual relations with her abusive boyfriend Antoine, Laura bandages his foot after he is injured by stepping on a sharp nail on the floor, revealing that she is a nurse.
 He is often distant from her and always leaves after they have sex.
-She is distracted by a patient clay carving and masturbates, after which a red spot appears on her groin.
+She is distracted unpacking several boxes and masturbates, after which a red spot appears on her groin.
 When she takes a shower, one of her fingernails falls off and a new purple stain appears on her back.
 She starts preparing for a party after leaving work and her friends arrive.
 Her cleaning mania is exposed when they dirty the floor and Laura ends up being mocked by her friends for it.
 Julian, one of their friends, seems sexually interested in Laura.

 After Laura's friends leave, Antoine forces her into aggressive sex.
 Later that night, she falls ill in the middle of the night and vomits all over him.
 Laura staggers into the bathroom and ends up breaking a glass, scattering its shards on the floor.
 Laura wakes up naked without Antoine by her side.
 She goes to drink water from the sink and fails to notice that the drain is full of her blood.
 After she steps on shards of glass from last night, she slips and hits her head on the floor.
 She dreams of a rotting carcass in an advanced decomposition state.
 She wakes up at night with a pool of blood from the wound on the back of her head.
 After bandaging herself, she takes some medication and is visited by Julian, who notices the bruises all over her naked body.
 She performs oral sex on him, and after he leaves, Laura spends the rest of the day sleeping.